Carnism Debunked

 Again, in a long list of things non-vegans only ever say when the conversation is about exploiting animals, we have the plants argument.
 There is absolutely no conviction in this argument, because the vast majority of people on this planet know that it is absolutely insane to compare cutting a plant to, say, cutting a puppy.
 Imagine if we used this logic for human suffering: let's say there was something on the news about a terror attack and hundreds of people being blown to smithereens, and someone in the room said, "What about cabbages?
 It's the same thing", what would your reaction be to that?
 Would you, perhaps, think it was maybe a slight trivialisation of human suffering that those victims were compared to cabbages?
 It's exactly the same principle when it comes to pigs, chickens, cows, etc.

-Here's the thing though: if anyone reading this actually does think that 'harming' a plant is comparable to harming an animal, it only makes sense that they go vegan anyway, because it actually requires far fewer plants to feed a vegan than it does a non-vegan (up to 10 times fewer), due to the amount of crops used to raise livestock (copious amounts of crops are used to raise the 55 billion land animals and many of the 90 billion marine animals slaughtered every year).
+Here's the thing though: if anyone reading this actually does think that 'harming' a plant is comparable to harming an animal, it only makes sense that they go vegan anyway, because it actually requires far fewer plants to feed a vegan than it does a non-vegan (up to 10 times fewer), due to the amount of crops used to raise livestock (copious amounts of crops are used to raise the 83 billion land animals and many of the 100 billion farmed marine animals slaughtered every year).
 Veganism minimises land use, crop use, and lowers the amount of deforestation (1 acre of rainforest cleared every second worldwide in animal agriculture).

 8. "Those animals are bred for that purpose"